-If you are looking for a longer hike, take the Clearview Train Trail from Collingwood to Stayner which is 14 km long and walk along a gravel trail following an abandoned rail line.
-The trail used to be part of the Ontario Simcoe and Huron Railway system that went from Collingwood to Toronto.
+If you are looking for a longer hike, take the Clearview Train Trail from Collingwood to Stayner.
+This 14 km long walk along a gravel trail follows an abandoned rail line.
+The trail was originally part of the Ontario Simcoe and Huron Railway system that went from Collingwood to Toronto.

 The Georgian Trail is about 34 km and runs along the southern shore of Georgian Bay from Collingwood to Meaford.
-The trail has a hard-packed and granular surface and is used year round for activities such as running, walking, cross-country skiing, cycling and snow-shoeing.
+The trail has a hard-packed and granular surface and is used year-round for activities such as running, walking, cross-country skiing, cycling and snow-shoeing.
 This is the perfect place to go for an easy hike and you can access the trail at 30 different points.
-The Georgian Trail can be accessed right off the back yard of Craigleith Manor B&B. Guests can walk, cycle, ski this great trail so easily.
 The trail is very flat and is great for any fitness level.

-The Clearview EcoPark loop is 5.5 km long and provides people with the perfect spot to walk, bike or bird watch.
-The EcoPark consists of a combination of sidewalks and trails with numerous access points.
-The location also has EcoBark, an off-leash dog park that includes tunnels, ramps, a drinking water fountain, a dog washing station, leash holders, benches and picnic tables.
-This park is a beautiful place that connects the community with nature.
+The Clearview EcoPark loop is 5.5 km long and provides people with the perfect spot to walk, bike, or bird watch.
+The EcoPark consists of a combination of sidewalks and trails with interpretive signs, bird blinds, and numerous access points.
+EcoBark, an off-leash dog park is also located here along with the Community Garden and Memorial Tree Park.
+The accessibility and features of the Clearview EcoPark makes it an ideal place for connecting the community with nature.